n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.if.md

 Use the If node to split a workflow conditionally based on comparison operations.

-/// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [IF integrations](https://n8n.io/integrations/if/){:target=_blank .external-link} list.
-///

 ## Add conditions

 Create comparison **Conditions** for your If node.